122: Labour's Freebies and The End of the Peers Show

 it was not a

-gracious farewell post, I think, is worth it.
+gracious farewell post, I think, as well as.

 Take it all, Paul.